 Types of Construction

 Three-season down bags use three major types of baffles (compartments for down).

 These baffles have a seam that pierces through both fabrics; this is the lightest, coldest, and cheapest way to build a down bag.
 See the Western Mountaineering Highlite and Mountain Hardwear MTN Speed 32 for examples of this.

-These baffles run from the bag's head to toe, and usually have several mesh walls to prevent the down from migrating.
-Vertical baffles make it easy to construct comfortable hoods and toe boxes and are found on the Marmot Plasma 30.
+These baffles run from the bag's head to toe, and usually, have several mesh walls to prevent the down from migrating.
+Vertical baffles make it easy to construct comfortable hoods and toe boxes.

 Types of Sleeping Bags